DART: Differentiable Dynamic Adaptive Region Tokenizer for Vision Foundation Models: Experimental Setup

-\section{Architecture Details}
+\subsection{Architecture Details}

-Our \textbf{DART} requires a small pretrained feature extractor to obtain general image features for region score prediction.
-Specifically, the feature extractors used by each model listed in the main paper are summarized in Table~\ref{tab:tezheng}.
+Our \textbf{DART} module requires a small pretrained feature extractor to obtain general image features for region score prediction.
+The specific feature extractors used by each model in our experiments are summarized in Table~\ref{tab:appendix_architectures}.